AdrianChavezHuaman/learning-record/README.md

 - Documentation of foundational skills in cybersecurity, systems, and SOC practices

 > Major professional certifications, paid courses, and key career milestones are referenced **only in the main Professional Portfolio**.

----

-## Notes

-- Maintain clarity and scalability for hundreds of micro-certifications.
-- Each certification should have a **dedicated `.md` file** with an optional image.
-- Use **relative paths** for images for portability.
-- This structure ensures all learning is documented without overcrowding the Professional Portfolio.